ndhngoc91/COMP90082_S1_TO_2021/code/end_to_end_testing/README.md

 the whole cypress file are as screenshot all file located as same directory within our "code" folder

+Method to run a test code:

 then
 ``
-cd Cypress
+cd end_to_end_testing
 ``

 To run the test: cd to ./node_modules/.bin
 ``
 npm run cypress:open
 ``